 Mount Pilatus is a mountain massif (range) in central Switzerland.
 It consists of several summits, including the highest, Tomlishorn, at 7,000 feet.
 On a clear day from the summit of Mount Pilatus, you’ll get a panoramic view of more than 70 Alpine peaks.
 Any day with 70-plus Alpine peaks is a good day!

-My husband, Dean, and I loved the whole experience of Mount Pilatus.
-The trip from Lucerne to the summit, the time spent on the glorious mountaintop, and the journey back to Lucerne.
+My husband, Dean, and I are glad we decided to visit Mount Pilatus; we loved the whole experience.
+The day trip from Lucerne (also called Luzern) to the summit, the time spent on the glorious mountaintop, and the journey back to Lucerne.
 Broadly speaking, it’s all a mountaintop experience!
 Here are some of the reasons I loved it.

 1. The Charming City Of Lucerne

 One (tremendous) benefit of Mount Pilatus is that the journey can begin in the charming city of Lucerne.
 According to the ticket clerk at the train station in Basel where we started our trip, Lucerne is “the crowned jewel of Switzerland.”
 What?
 Not Geneva?
 Not Zurich?